craftercms/docs/source/system-administrators/deployer/templates-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 This template is used to provide a serverless delivery environment without the need to manually create all required resources in AWS.
-It works similar to the AWS S3 Target but uses an AWS Cloudformation template.
+It works similar to the AWS S3 Target but uses an AWS CloudFormation template to create the AWS resources on target creation: the S3 bucket where the site content will be stored and a CloudFront distribution that will deliver the static assets directly from the S3 bucket.
+These resources will be deleted when the target is deleted.

 This target will:

 - Clone the remote repository if needed
 - Pull the latest changes from the remote repository (discarding any local uncommitted or conflicting files)
 - Identify the changed files according to the Git repository history
-- Replace all URLs for static assets with external URLs using an AWS Cloudfront distribution
+- Replace all URLs for static assets with external URLs using an AWS CloudFront distribution
 - Index all site content in Elasticsearch
 - Sync all new, updated and deleted files to an AWS S3 bucket
-- Execute an invalidation for all updated files in one or more AWS Cloudfront distributions
+- Execute an invalidation for all updated files in one or more AWS CloudFront distributions
 - Submit deployments events for all Crafter Engine instances:

   - Rebuild the site context when there are changes in configuration files or Groovy scripts